The Doctor of Business Administration (DBA)

 - Choosing a doctoral program that matches your skills and interest is critical to your academic professional, and personal success.
 Our DBA program is designed to develop scholars who are capable of making original contributions to their chosen fields.

 - DBA applications are actively encouraged only in areas of concentration where faculty resources and research activities are sufficient to serve DBA students adequately.
-Applicants whose interest do not coincide with these areas may propose alternative concentration areas.
-Such proposals will be considered in light of available faculty resources and research interests.

 - Twenty-four hours of business core course work to acquaint the student with the functional areas of business.
 These courses can be waived if the student has satisfactorily completed equivalent graduate level course work at an AACSB accredited school of business.